sangria-graphql/sangria-graphql.github.io/learn.md

 For instance, it can be useful to disable validation for production setup, where you have validated all possible queries upfront and would like to save on CPU cycles during the execution.

-Query validation can also be used for IDL validation.
+Query validation can also be used for SDL validation.
 Let's say we have following type definitions:

 ```js
 type User @auth(token: "TEST") {